 Mentioned in Winnicott's object relations

-- Guntrip's concept of the regressed ego in the study of schizoid personality, as "hidden true self"
+- Guntrip's concept of the regressed ego in the study of schizoid personality, as "false self build upon a compliance basis"